tapiwam/Hyperledger-Apps/acme-airline/airlinev2/README.md

 - .cto is the standard extension.
 - Defines - Participants, Assets, Transactions, Events
 - Has a Namespace
 - Can import other resources in other model files.
-- Each namespace must be must used only once
+- Each namespace can be used only once.
 - Name space standard: Namespace.cto

 ### Resources